 - The variable control valve cooks at 10 or 15 PSI for different meals.

-- With a durable stainless steel body, this T-fal pressure cooker will be a long-lasting addition to your kitchen.
+- With a durable stainless steel body, this will be a long-lasting addition to your kitchen.

 - Riveted, durable handles for secure grip provide safe transport and easy handling.

-- The T-fal Pressure Cooker is suitable for all heat sources including induction.
+- Suitable for all heat sources including induction.

-- Pressure Cooker comes with a secure locking lid making it safe and easy-to-use.
+- It comes with a secure locking lid making it safe and easy-to-use.

 - The steam release valve controls steam release for added safety.

-- For safety, the pressure cooker lid will not open when already in use and under pressure.
+- For safety, the lid will not open when already in use.
 Lid will release after pressure is released.